Perpignan Climate & Temperature

 - On average there are 2560 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Perpignan you would come out nearest to the climate station at Aramoana, New Zealand (Warm temperate thorn steppe biome).
+- Were you to burrow down through the centre of the Earth from Perpignan you would pop up nearest to the climate station at Aramoana, New Zealand (Warm temperate thorn steppe biome).

 Perpignan Climate Comparisons